paholg/paholg.github.io/_posts/2017-04-11-spec-tests.md

 [this documentation](http://paholg.com/dimensioned/dimensioned/unit_systems/si/index.html) is
 created.

-One test that we want to perform is to compare constants across unit systems.
+In addition to generating documentation, we would like to generate some tests.
+One such test is to compare constants across unit systems.
 If the same constant is defined in two unit systems, then we should ensure that, when converted, they have the same value.
 This ensures both that the conversion does what it should and that we haven't made a typo when defining one of the constants.

 Given unit systems `a` and `b`, it should be as easy as